not-wowmagic/Quizify/README.md

 The app will be available at http://localhost:9002 (per package.json dev script).

-If you want to use a different model, update `OPENAI_MODEL` or leave it unset to use the default.
+If you want to use a different model, update `OPENROUTER_MODEL` or leave it unset to use the default.